ABOUT HEMORRHOIDAL DISCOMFORT

 The good news is that hemorrhoids do go away.
 Hemorrhoidal discomfort is a common and manageable condition with many treatment options.

-Most cases of piles get better of their own accord within a couple of weeks, even if you don’t treat them4.
-If yours last for longer than 7 days after you’ve treated them at home with topical products, like Preparation H suppositories or creams, make an appointment with your doctor as you may need clinical treatment5.
+Most cases of piles get better of their own accord within a couple of weeks, even if you don’t treat them.
+If yours last for longer than 7 days after you’ve treated them at home with topical products, like Preparation H suppositories or creams, make an appointment with your doctor as you may need clinical treatment.

 HOW TO TREAT HEMORRHOIDS

 Treatment for hemorrhoids depends on their type and how severe they are.
-If your piles don’t get better on their own, there are a few lines of action that can be taken:5
+If your piles don’t get better on their own, there are a few lines of action that can be taken:

 - Home treatment: over-the-counter products like Preparation H Cream or Suppositories may be advised to help reduce your piles at home.